 This time around, I developed my own version.
 Some recipes call for orange juice instead of lemon juice.
 I'm sure they are both wonderful, but my love affair with lemon goes back for years.
 I get weak in the knees at the mention of lemon.

 And almonds?
 I'm nuts about them, so I couldn't resist trying a crunchy, yummy topping, can you blame me?

 Start with a charming speckled batter that mixes up quickly and has a consistency like cake batter.
 How fun are those freckles?

 Then, pour it into bread pans, muffin tins, or mini loaf pans.

 Like my battered old bread pans?
 I do, they have served me well for over 30 years.

-This recipe makes two full sized loaves or several mini loaves or about 22 muffins.
-(Just adjust baking time.)
-Grease only the bottom of the pans so the batter can climb up the sides of the pan and get tall.
+This recipe makes two full-sized loaves, several mini loaves, or about 22 muffins.
+Just adjust the baking time.
+Grease only the bottom of the pans.
+This way, the batter can climb up the sides of the pan and get tall.

 Glaze it right in the pan!
 One thin layer of glaze, then almonds, then another thin layer glues those crunchy babies right on top!